BRITT CROW-MILLER

 writer.

-Dr. Britt Crow-Miller is a parent to three young kids, partner to an optimistic sustainability scholar, community member, naturalist, writer, environmental geographer, educator, creative thinker, hiker, lover of walking as a mode of transport, and doer.
+Dr. Britt Crow-Miller is a parent to three kids, partner to an optimistic sustainability scholar, community member, naturalist, writer, political ecologist, environmental educator, creative thinker, distractible hiker, forager, not-so-good beekeeper, and lover of walking as a mode of transport.
 She was raised in New York and currently lives in Western Massachusetts after 15 years out west.

 In 2018, Britt founded CityWild, a nonprofit organization with the mission of inspiring curiosity about nature through fun, exploration, and hands-on learning for kids and families, including those in underserved communities.
 The foundation of CityWild was laid in Portland, Oregon and the organization relocated to New England in 2020.